 If you have a health insurance plan that has a high deductible, it’s eligible for a Health Savings Account (HSA).
-Putting money away into an HSA can help lower your tax burden: The contribution limits in 2019 were $3,500 for an individual and $7,000 for a family.
-In 2020, the contribution limits got bumped up to $3,550 for an individual and $7,100 for a family (a $50 increase per individual).
+Putting money away into an HSA can help lower your tax burden.
+In 2023, the HSA contribution limit will be $3,850 for self-coverage and $7,750 for family coverage.
+Anyone over the age of 55 is allowed to contribute an additional $1,000.

 Insurance Policies for Your Freelance Business

-Insurance policies you purchase to protect your business (i.e., liability, umbrella insurance, errors and omission, etc.) can also help lower your tax burden by applying them to your yearly expenses.
+Insurance policies you purchase to protect your business (i.e., liability, umbrella insurance, errors, omission, etc.) can also help lower your tax burden when you apply them to your yearly expenses.